-3.7 Vehicle Realm Access and Parking
+3.6 Vehicle Realm Access and Parking

-3.7-1 Access Management and Driveway Design
+3.6-1 Access Management and Driveway Design

 Driveway locations shall be designed to provide for safe operations and minimal disruption of traffic flow.
 In general, the higher the street classification, the fewer the number of access points that are allowed.
 In areas of high-density housing, shared driveways are encouraged.
-Multiple unshared driveways that have minimal separation between them are discouraged.
-Driveways add conflict points to the street network.
-Minimize driveway width and place them to minimize conflict and maximize safety.
+Multiple unshared driveways with minimal separation between them are discouraged.
+Minimize driveway width and place them to reduce conflict points.

-Access management enables better property access by allowing people to get off the main road and circulate through a block.
+Access management enables better property access by allowing people to get off the main road and circulate through local streets.
 On higher speed streets, frequent access points become a safety hazard for all users.
 Reduce the number of driveways per property to reduce conflict points across all modes, as appropriate and when opportunity arises.

-Access management (i.e. consolidation or reduction of the number of driveway access points along a corridor) may be conducted during rehabilitation capital projects.
+Access management (i.e. consolidation or reduction of the number of driveway access points along a corridor) may be conducted during street rehabilitation projects.
 However, driveway installations and renovations are generally completed as part of new development and must adhere to the following:

-- Encourage Alley Development to Reduce Driveways on Streets with Bike/Ped Activity.
+Encourage Alley Development to Reduce Driveways on Streets with higher Bike/Ped Activity.
 Alleys provide alternative access to adjoining properties.
 Require utilization of these alleys instead of driveways to reduce the number of access points on main streets.
-Develop new alleys where possible to provide this alternative access. - Design Driveways to Favor Pedestrians and Bicyclists.
+Develop new alleys where possible to provide this alternative access.

+- Design Driveways to Favor Pedestrians and Bicyclists.
 Driveways should not be designed as small intersections, but as minor curb cuts.
-Sidewalks over driveways should not be sloped as part of the driveway meeting the street.
-The sidewalk should be dominant over the driveway, and the material used to delineate the sidewalk should continue through the driveway.
-See Standard Plans for examples.

-- During Street Projects, Assess Closure of Driveways.
+Whenever possible, sidewalks across driveways should maintain their grade rather than sloping down to the street.
+The material used to delineate the sidewalk should continue through the driveway.
+See Standard Plans F-103, F-104, F104B for examples. - During Street Projects, Assess Closure of Driveways.
 When street projects are undertaken, evaluate the potential for consolidating driveways along the street to reduce the number of access points.
-Where streets do not meet the established driveway spacing standard, require new development and consider opportunities during rehabilitation capital street paving/rehabilitation project to address this. - High Volume Commercial Driveways.
-On case-by-case basis, commercial driveways should be considered for implementation that will fulfill commercial access requirements without impacting vehicular flow along adjacent streets.
-Such driveways should be considered in areas where high volume deliveries are required, where the receiving business may be likely to have a designated loading dock.
+Where streets do not meet the established driveway spacing standard, require new development and consider opportunities during capital street paving/rehabilitation project to address this. - High Volume Commercial Driveways.
+These driveways should be considered in areas where high volume deliveries are required, where the receiving business may be likely to have a designated loading dock.
 Commercial driveways may also be considered in a dense commercial center, where multiple businesses could share commercial delivery space without restricting parking availability for customers.
 It is critical that this type of driveway design does not over-ride the facilities for the most vulnerable users, such as pedestrians.
-If visibility is a challenge for commercial vehicles entering or exiting, warning systems may be installed to warn drivers and pedestrians alike of an approaching vehicle.
+If visibility is a challenge for commercial vehicles entering or exiting, warning systems may be installed to warn drivers and pedestrians alike of an approaching vehicle. - Infill Access.
+On case-by-case basis, single family residential zones can be developed using a variance to develop interior lots that share a driveway with primary lots.
+This is meant to facilitate development of lots that could not otherwise be developed in accordance with the standards.
+This applies only to parcels that are between 0.2 and 1.5 acres in size (8,700 to 63,430 ft2), with an approved Design Variance.
+Utility, emergency fire access, stormwater considerations, and other considerations must also be met.

-Figure 15 - Brick sidewalk pattern is continued over the driveway to establish pedestrian dominance.
+Figure 10 - Brick sidewalk pattern is continued over the driveway to establish pedestrian dominance.

-Figure 16 - Continuous Sidewalk Design Establishes Pedestrian Space over Driveway
+Figure 11 - Continuous Sidewalk Design Establishes Pedestrian Space over Driveway

-Figure 17 - Consolidated driveways increase safety for drivers and pedestrians
+Figure 12 - Consolidated driveways increase safety for drivers and pedestrians